-Engaging your Psychologist in a relevant dialogue can put an incredibly fine point on your outcome.
 It’s quite possible, for example, that you bring something powerfully pleasing with you whenever you express yourself well.
 Did you realize this?
-So set your example, build your reputation by making only great decisions and get noticed as someone who has a successful touch.
+So set your mind to carving out a small amount of time and energy, for example, to practice and build your reputation.
+Get noticed as someone who has a successful touch.

 Athletes and coaches, entertainers and professionals, know the value of positive “self-talk” – those silent pep talks in the head that keep spirits up and encourage peak performance.
 Top performers get good at screening out messages that could interfere with their internal pep talk.
 They concentrate on the task at hand and shut their ears, literally and mentally, to anything else.
 Rosabeth Moss Kanter

 The best way to “shut your ears” to extraneous stimuli and to successfully focus has a great deal to do with self-care.
 What does self-care imply to you?
-Personally, an important component for self-care is my ability to calm my body and my mind.
-I find that practicing daily meditations is critical for sharpening “calm” and for ensuring I remain “innovative.”
+Personally, an important component of self-care is my ability to calm my body and my mind.
+I find that practicing mindfulness and daily meditations are critical for sharpening “calm” and for ensuring I remain “innovative,” and in the flow.

 “Turning inward” can be an incredible advantage to be sure.
-But ensure that when you do so, you have done your due diligence, consulted a professional, and put yourself in touch with a creative source that deals with emotional concerns every day.
-Remember that turning inward may assist you to come up with fresh new ingenious ideas, but innovation requires that you find a way to put them into action in your life.
+But balancing any naturally occurring inner strength with an outer expression of one of your interests just makes sense.
+It’s a smart, healthy, and therapeutic approach.
+Remember that turning inward may assist you in coming up with fresh new ingenious ideas, but innovation requires that you find a way to put them into action in your life.